As a self-employed wedding planner, you only pay tax on your profit. Profit is your income minus allowable business expenses.

 • Social media managers

-Wedding planners often rely on tools such as:
+Wedding planners often rely on digital tools to keep events, suppliers and client communication organised.

 • Planning software